 8. Short readings might be popular with speakers because they take the pressure off, but approach with caution.
 Choose a reading too short and it could be over in seconds, especially if the reader’s nerves mean they speak faster than usual.
 You’ve chosen the words with care; they mean something to you, so make them long enough to make a meaningful impression, too.

-9. If you want modern wedding readings that are romantic, make ‘The Notebook’ by Nicholas Sparks, ‘Your Personal Penguin’ by Sandra Boynton and EE Cumming’s ‘I carry your heart’ starting points.
+9. If you want modern wedding readings that are full of romantic quotes, The Notebook by Nicholas Sparks, Your Personal Penguin by Sandra Boynton and EE Cumming’s I Carry Your Heart, are good starting points.

-10. And for contemporary readings that will make you laugh, ‘He Never Leaves The Seat Up’, ‘A Word to Husbands’ by Ogden Nash and Pam Ayres’ ‘Yes I’ll Marry You My Dear’ will all have you and your guests smiling in seconds.
+10. And for contemporary but funny wedding readings that will make your guests laugh, He Never Leaves The Seat Up, A Word to Husbands by Ogden Nash and Pam Ayres’ Yes I’ll Marry You My Dear are all popular options.